studywysc/studywysc.github.io/docs/_docs/bots.md

 > ⚠️&ensp;**Bots may collect information about you.** This may include account info, usage data, and all messages you send.
 Wysc cannot control this.
 [See our Privacy Policy for more info.](/privacy)
 {:.border-yellow-400 .mb-2}

 Wysc uses public bots to provide services in chat.
-Below are some of the bots we use:
+To make remembering bot commands easier, we've set some bots to have the same prefix.
 {:.pt-6}

 {% for i1 in site.data.credits %}{% if i1.cat == 'Discord Server' %}